leonhard-llc/applin-ios/Readme.md

   - [ ] Always apply diffs from connection and RPCs in correct order.
   - [ ] Avoid downloading all pages on new connection, use cached data
   - [X] Connect only when app is active.
 Disconnect when in background, after a delay.
-  - [ ] Let pages specify "don't connect", "connect automatically" or "poll this RPC on this interval".
+  - [X] Let pages specify "don't connect", "connect automatically" or "poll this RPC on this interval".
   - [ ] Add pull to refresh <https://stackoverflow.com/questions/26071528/refreshcontrol-with-programatic-uitableview-without-uitableviewcontroller>
 - Save data
   - [X] pages
   - [X] Write pages after 10s delay, to reduce power usage
   - [X] stack
-  - [ ] downloaded images
   - [X] cookies
 - Notifications
   - [ ] action to request notifications